Dear New Student:

-Returning the completed placement test along with your questionnaire and other registration materials by May 11 is essential to avoiding a delay in scheduling your courses.
+Returning the completed placement test along with your questionnaire and other course request materials by the posted deadline is essential to avoiding a delay in scheduling your courses.
 Please return the test by this date even if your school year has not yet finished.

 A note on calculators: All students are required to have graphing calculators.
 While many brands and models are available, we strongly encourage you to have a calculator from the Texas Instruments TI‑83/84 line.